705-4 VERIFICATION

 Note:

-If obtaining verification of the expense, including a questionable shelter costs, would delay processing the initial application, the family may choose to have the application processed without the deduction.
+If obtaining verification of the expense would delay processing the initial application, the family may choose to have the application processed without the deduction.
 Document this request in the case record.

-705-4 B. INFORMATION FROM DATA SYSTEMS AND EIS INTERFACES
+705-4 B. INFORMATION FROM DATA SYSTEMS AND EISEligibility Information System INTERFACES

-Several data systems and computer interfaces are available through the Internet and on-line EIS access.
+Several data systems and computer interfaces are available through the Internet and on-line EISEligibility Information System access.
 Some interfaces must be checked at each application and recertification as part of the verification process.
 Others only need to be checked if questionable or if certain conditions apply.

 1. Interfaces That Must Be Checked